 Each session should be an opportunity to identify mistakes, adjust phrasing, and enhance your tone or pacing.
 For example, refining your script ensures that you’re not just memorizing but actively improving its structure and impact.
 Similarly, practicing delivery helps eliminate distractions like filler words or awkward pauses.

-Expert Insights for Perfecting Your Investor Pitch Rehearsal
+What Expert Tips Perfect Your Investor Pitch Rehearsal?

 Time management is equally critical.
 Use a stopwatch during rehearsals to ensure your pitch fits within the allotted time while leaving space for Q&A. Simulating a Q&A session with colleagues or mentors can further sharpen your responses.
 Constructive feedback from these sessions will help you identify areas for improvement, ensuring you’re fully prepared to impress potential investors.